iPad 6 Wi-Fi Left Antenna Replacement

 Step 6

-- When the screen feels warm, grab a suction handle and stick it to the left edge of the screen, right up against the edge.
+- Once the screen feels warm to the touch, grab your suction handle and stick it as close to the left edge of the screen as you can.
+Get cozy with that corner!

 Tools Used